-In this OBS Tutorial for DaCast, we are going to cover how to connect to DaCast streaming solution with OBS Studio.
-Open Broadcaster Software is a free to download, open source encoder.
+In this OBS Tutorial for Dacast, we are going to cover how to connect to Dacast streaming solution with OBS Studio.
+Open Broadcaster Software is free to download, open-source encoder.
 This OBS Tutorial has been realized with version 22.0.2.

 For more details on how to add video sources and setting up hotkeys with OBS Studio, we recommend looking at this article instead.

 No time to read?
 We got you covered.
-This video will explain you all you need to know to start live streaming using the DaCast version of OBS Studio:
+This video will explain to you all you need to know to start live streaming using the Dacast version of OBS Studio broadcasting software:

 If you’re using the default OBS Studio live stream encoding software, you can check the following video or read below.